graphistry/graphistry-helm/README.md

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to Helm's [documentation](https://helm.sh/docs) to get started.

-For morre information on the Graphistry Helm Chart, please see the [Graphistry Helm Chart Documentation](https://graphistry-helm.readthedocs.io/en/latest/index.html)
+For more information on the Graphistry Helm Chart, please see the [Graphistry Helm Chart Documentation](https://graphistry-helm.readthedocs.io/en/latest/index.html)

 Once Helm has been set up correctly, add the repo as follows: